-Taylor Swift fans react to new version of ‘All Too Well’: ‘F*** you Jake Gyllenhaal’
+Taylor Swift fans react to Jake Gyllenhaal ‘revelation’ in 10-minute ‘All Too Well’

 They were livid that Gyllenhaal allegedly skipped Swift’s 21st birthday, noting the lyrics: “You, who charmed my dad with self-effacing jokes/ Sipping coffee like you were on a late night show/ But then he watched me watch the front door all night, willing you to come/ And he said, “it’s supposed to be fun… Turning 21.”

-Many of Swift’s fan added red scarf emojis to their handles and tweets, referencing the lyrics: “And I, left my scarf there at your sister’s house/And you’ve still got it in your drawer even now.”
+Most Twitter users referenced the part of the song that goes: “And I, left my scarf there at your sister’s house/And you’ve still got it in your drawer even now.”

 Some demanded Gyllenhaal return the scarf, while others were sure the scarf was already on its way back to Swift.

-However, the most appropriate response to the fallout from the new version of ‘All Too Well’ was the simple tweet that read: “Nobody talk to me today.”
+A lot of other people decided to lay low after hearing the new version of “All Too Well”, with one fan writing: “Nobody talk to me today.”

+The song features on Swift’s new release, Red (Taylor’s Version).
+Find our review of the album here.

 Join our new commenting forum